rachelcluke/hygge-houseplants/README.md

 ### Django Test Coverage

-A tool called 'Coverage' has been installed and used to check and create reports on the Django tests coverage over the project.
+A tool called 'Coverage' has been installed (in local environment) and used to check and create reports on the Django tests coverage over the project.
 A few iterations have already been done, for example within the Products module, the coverage was initially 74% but was improved to 76% after more Model tests were added to check on the string return methods.
 Screenshots of these reports are shown below.

 - ![Product Test - v1](/static/docs/tests/product-test-1.png)
 - ![Product Test - v2](/static/docs/tests/product-test-2.png)
-  For future development, all of the modules' test files should be worked on further to improve the overall coverage percentage.
+  For future development, all of the modules' test files should be worked on further to improve and increase the overall coverage percentage.

 \
 &nbsp;